Bigfoot. The name alone sparks curiosity, skepticism, and a ton of debate.

 How to See a Bigfoot

-- Remove all inner resistance (fear) to seeing it.
+- Remove all resistance (fear) to seeing it.
 This is about letting go, energy flowing, not contracting yourself.

-- Name a time and place in the wilderness and ask to see a bigfoot.
+- Name a time and place in the wilderness and ask to see a Bigfoot.

 - Prepare your mind to accept that Bigfoot is real.